denesderhan/logbench/README.md

 # logbench
-C++ logging library benchmark library.
+C++ logging library benchmark utility.

 ### Alpha release
 The library is in alpha release.